JulienBreton/selenium_4_bug_java.util.concurrent.TimeoutException/README.md

 * If I run Docker on my computer and the maven test on the VM I encounter the bug.
 * If I run Docker on the VM and the maven test on my computer I don't have the bug.
 * If I run Docker on the VM and the maven test on the VM I don't have the bug.

+EDIT 20/10 => I have update my VM to 2 CPU and I have encountered the issue.
+It looks like if more the system can run the test fast more it can have the bug.